 This Bhutan dish is an awesome source of protein & is one of the staple diets of all the locals.
 The way the dwellers dry and preserve beef is a part of the cooking style of the country.

-Bhutan Food Habits – 5 Veggie Food of Bhtuan
+Bhutan Food Habits – 5 Veggie Food of Bhutan

 Bhutan Ema Datshi

-The recipes for this traditionally national dish very slightly to suit each individual taste: mushrooms, green beans, ferns, and potatoes can be served with, or different kinds of fresh or dried chilies like green or red ones can be substituted for.
-Just like traditional “pho” of Vietnamese people, Ema datshi is also the national pride of Bhutanese people.
+The recipes for this traditionally national dish very slightly to suit each taste: mushrooms, green beans, ferns, and potatoes can be served with, or different kinds of fresh or dried chilies like green or red ones can be substituted.
+Just like the traditional “pho” of Vietnamese people, Ema datshi is also the national pride of Bhutanese people.

 Bhutan Red Rice

 Being an Asian country and greatly influenced by two neighboring countries which are China and India, Bhutan still preserves the culture of rice grains.
-Unlike any other countries, the rice grains in Bhutan have a very special color – a dark red one.
-Red rice has been keeping as the soul of each meal of Bhutanese people and foreigners may find red rice in either daily meal or festive occasions.
+Unlike any other country, the rice grains in Bhutan have a very special color – a dark red one.
+Red rice has been kept as the soul of each meal of Bhutanese people and foreigners may find red rice in either daily meals or on festive occasions.
 Red rice is grown almost in Paro valley where crops are irrigated by mineral-rich water.

-Thanks to the fertile lands there, red rice enjoys the very high nutrient value and brings about very earthy taste to the diners.
-With only one serving of Bhutanese red rice, you can get roughly 80% of your daily need for manganese and 20 % for phosphorus’s need.
+Thanks to the fertile lands there, red rice enjoys a very high nutrient value and brings about a very earthy taste to the diners.
+With only one serving of Bhutanese red rice, you can get roughly 80% of your daily need for manganese and 20 % for phosphorus.
 Before being cooked, red rice has a dark red color, but the color turns into a paler one after being cooked, and the texture becomes soft and sticky.
 This earthy delicacy is often served with meat or other salty food in an Asian style.